MicrosoftDocs/VBA-Docs/api/PowerPoint.comments.add2.md

 # Comments.Add2 method (PowerPoint)

-Returns a **[Comment](PowerPoint.Comment.md)** object that represents a new comment added to a slide.

-> [!IMPORTANT]
-> Replaces hidden Add method.
+Replaces hidden Add method.
 Returns a **[Comment](powerpoint.comments.add2.md)** object that represents a new comment added to a slide.
 For more infomation about modern comments, see [Modern comments in PowerPoint](https://support.microsoft.com/office/modern-comments-in-powerpoint-c0aa37bb-82cb-414c-872d-178946ff60ec).

 ## Syntax